 The Santa Monica Pier has reopened to the public.
 Only a limited number of guests will be permitted on the Pier at a time.
 Guests are encouraged to plan ahead before visiting.

-If planning a visit to the Santa Monica Pier immediately after it’s reopening on June 24th, expect things to look a little different.
+If planning a visit to the Santa Monica Pier this summer expect things to look a little different.

-All guests planning to visit the Pier should head to 1614 Ocean Front Walk, Santa Monica, CA 90401.
+All guests planning to visit the Pier should head either down the Pier bridge from Ocean and Coloroado, or beneath the Pier to 1614 Ocean Front Walk, Santa Monica, CA 90401.
 There you will see signs to enter the Pier.
-Once the Pier reaches its limited capacity, guests will be asked to queue up and wait for others to leave the Pier before entering.
-The Pier bridge at Ocean and Colorado and all beach stairs will be closed.
+The beach stairs on the north side of the Pier next to Bubba Gump remain closed.

 There will be a limited number of people allowed on the Pier at any one time

 The Santa Monica Fire Department is temporarily limiting the number of guests allowed on the Pier.
 The capacity number may change daily based on guests’ ability to socially distance while on the Pier.
-Once at capacity, guests will be asked to wait in a line until others leave the Pier.
+Once at capacity, entry points to the Pier will be closed until guests have time to exit.

 Pacific Park’s 12 rides and attractions remain closed at this time.
 This includes the world-famous Pacific Wheel and West Coaster.
 Pacific Park will announce plans to reopen the rides here at pacpark.com.
 Be sure to sign up for the Loop to be informed of this reopening.